halliwellb/reading-notes/README.md

 Link to my GitHub portfolio: https://github.com/halliwellb

-### *Growth mindset is the ability to remain empathetic with ourselves and understand that learning is a process that takes time, not an instant action.*
+### *Growth mindset is the willingness to remain empathetic with ourselves and understand that learning is a process that takes time, not an instant action.*

-##### 3 Reminders to stay in a growth mindset:
+## 3 Reminders to stay in a growth mindset:

 1. Be patient and persevere.
 2. Don't compare; we all start at different levels.